iyzg/notebooks/_src/monte-carlo-tree-search.md

 *Note: I'm pretty new to RL, so please let me know if there's anything incorrect here!
 Also still planning on adding images and cleaning up a bunch of my explanations*

-Recently been very enamored by MCTS since at it's core, it is a prime example of the [Bitter Lesson](http://www.incompleteideas.net/IncIdeas/BitterLesson.html) from [AI](ai).
+I've recently been very enamored by MCTS since at it's core, as it is a prime example of the [Bitter Lesson](http://www.incompleteideas.net/IncIdeas/BitterLesson.html) from [AI](ai).
 In broad strokes, MCTS is a way to figure out how to play games optimally *without* any notion of what is good.
 Traditionally in something like a [minimax](https://en.wikipedia.org/wiki/Minimax), you have to build in human heuristics of what's good in order to limit your search space, but MCTS is pure search.
 How "good" a position is, is just what percentage of the time you win from a given state.
 But how do you estimate that with no knowledge of the game?
 Once you get to a state: you simply just play random moves until you get to end.
 Do this enough times, and your estimation of a state will approach truth.

 > This isn't quite how [AlphaZero](https://en.wikipedia.org/wiki/AlphaZero) works since it replaces the rollouts with neural network evaluations, but this also isn't a built in human heuristic.
 It's still pure **search** and **learning**.